lukaspj/T3DSharp/README.md

 ## Setup

 Simply place this folder inside your `game/data` folder of your project, as if it was a module.
-Then run _cmake_ with the `TORQUE_DYNAMIC_LIBRARY` flag set to true.
+Then run CMake configure with `TORQUE_ENTRY_FUNCTION` set to `CSharpEntryFunction`.

-CMake will generate necessary templates to inject the project name and relevant paths in, then it will find all `*.csproj` files and add them to a solution that will be created in this folder.
+CMake will generate necessary templates to inject the project name and relevant paths in, then it will find all `*.cs` files and add them to the VS Solution.

 See the [wiki](https://github.com/lukaspj/T3DSharp/wiki) for more information.